esphome/esphome-docs/esphomeyaml/components/display/index.rst

 =================

 The ``display`` component houses esphomelib's powerful rendering and display engine.
-Fundamentally, there are two types of displays:
+Fundamentally, there are these types of displays:

-- Text based displays like :doc:`8-Segment displays <max7219>` or
+- Text based displays like :doc:`7-Segment displays <max7219>` or
   :doc:`some LCD displays <lcd_gpio>`.
+- Displays like the :doc:`nextion` that have their own processors for rendering.
 - Binary displays which can toggle ON/OFF any pixel, like :doc:`E-Paper displays <waveshare_epaper>` or :doc:`OLED displays <ssd1306_spi>`.

-For the latter type, esphomelib and esphomeyaml has a powerful rendering engine that can do many things like draw some basic shapes, print text with any font you want, or even show images.
+For the last type, esphomelib and esphomeyaml have a powerful rendering engine that can do many things like draw some basic shapes, print text with any font you want, or even show images.

 To achieve all this flexibility displays tie in directly into esphomeyaml's :ref:`lambda system <config-lambda>`.